liviu-/miniskripts/README.md

 miniskripts
 ===========

-sed, awk, regex, vim macros, etc. Partly done to remember what kind of commands I used and for what, mostly so I don't forget awk/sed.
+Directory of various scripts that I used at some point, and I might want to use again in the future.

+## License

+MIT